Unique Stable Matchings: Introduction

-Since $\firm{}$ can guarantee doing better than those unattractive workers in every stable matching, we can delete these workers from $\firm{}$'s preference list since their presence on the list is immaterial.
-Similarly, all the workers deleted by $\firm{}$ will realise that a match with $\firm{}$ ain't happening and so will delete $\firm{}$ from their preference lists; unattractiveness is reciprocated.
-The new matching environment is strictly smaller than the original environment and yet by definition the set of stable matchings can not have changed.
-But most importantly, further rounds of deletion may now be possible with the simplified preference lists because market participants that were not initially unattractive can become so.
+Whenever $\firm{}$ can guarantee doing better than the unattractive workers in every stable matching, these workers can be deleted from $\firm{}$'s preference list since their presence on $\firm{}$'s preference list is immaterial to the set of stable matchings.
+Similarly, all the workers deleted by $\firm{}$ will realise that a (stable) matching with them paired with $\firm{}$ ain't happening and so will delete $\firm{}$ from their preference lists; unattractiveness is reciprocated.
+The new matching environment is strictly smaller than the original environment and yet, by definition, the set of stable matchings can not have changed.
+But most importantly, further rounds of deletion may now be possible with the shortened preference lists because market participants that were not initially unattractive can become so.
 That is, one's outside option / reservation partner can only ever improve.
-Eventually the deletion procedure can go no more and what remains we call the normal form.
+Eventually the deletion procedure can go no more and what remains we call the normal form.\footnote{This confirms accepted wisdom that the input to a typical matching problem is ``too'' big.
+That is, more information is supplied than is required.
+This is consistent with the fact that in modern-day labour markets, in which application costs are close to zero (just one extra click), recruitment resources are heavily weighed down.}